jbukuts/nextjs-carbon-doc-template/content/labs/3-carbon.md

 Items related to typography are exported via the `type` namespace and provided via `@carbon/type`.
 This includes various tokens, functions, and mixins related to font styling.

-For instance if you wanted to style a piece a text:
+For instance, if you wanted to style a piece of text:

 ```scss
 .element {